valeriialebedieva/wdd330-final-project/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- Recipe images from Unsplash
-- Icons from Font Awesome
-- Fonts from Google Fonts

----

-**Made with ❤️ for food lovers everywhere**